Beyond Legacy Tools: Defining Modern AI Drug Discovery for 2025 and Beyond

 Indeed, abstracting from specific characteristics of a tech stack and platform design, there are three key value points of an AI platform on business outcome:

 3. Is the AI platform capable of addressing the above two questions in a repeatable, stable, standardized way across all levels of R&D workflows in the organization?
-Would a third-party collaborator be able to get sustainable value from using the AI software if they had access?
+Would a third-party collaborator be able to get sustainable value out of using the AI software if they had access?

-In my opinion, AIDD is about being able to answer “yes” to all three questions.
+In our opinion, AIDD is about being able to answer “yes” to all three questions.
+This is what makes the AIDD platform a tangible business asset.

 “AI Drug Discovery” is About Holism